sonic-net/SONiC/doc/sflow/sflow_hld.md

               The rate the packet was sampled with
 ```

 The SAI driver may provide the interface OIDs corresponding to the IIFINDEX AND OIFINDEX.
 The hsflowd mod_sonic HsflowdRx() may have to map these correspondingly to the netdev ifindex.
+Note that the default PSAMPLE_ATTR_SAMPLE_GROUP that hsflowd expects is 1.

 Rather than define a new framework for describing the metadata for sFlow use, SAI would re-use the framework that the psample driver (https://github.com/torvalds/linux/blob/master/net/psample/psample.c) currently uses.
 The psample kernel driver is based on the Generic Netlink subsystem that is described in https://wiki.linuxfoundation.org/networking/generic_netlink_howto.
 SAI ASIC drivers supporting sFlow may choose to use the psample.ko driver as-is or may choose to implement the generic netlink interface (that complies with the above listed metadata) using a private generic netlink family.

 #### SAI Host Interface based on Generic Netlink

-1. Application installs psample.ko (genl family = "psample") or it's own psample metadata compliant kernel driver (say, genl family ="asic_genl")
+During SWSS init (as part of copporch), based on the swssconfig/sample/00-copp.config.json settings, sai_create_hostif_fn() is used to let the SAI driver create a special genetlink interface (type SAI_HOST_INTERFACE_TYPE_GENETLINK) and associate it with generic netlink family (SAI_HOST_INTERFACE_ATTR_NAME) and multicast group name (SAI_HOSTIF_ATTR_GENETLINK_MCGRP_NAME).
+Later, sai_create_hostif_table_entry_fn() is used to map SAI_HOSTIF_TRAP_TYPE_SAMPLEPACKET to the genetlink sai_host_if.

-2. Application creates a multicast group in the generic netlink family for use by SAI driver to lift samples on the chosen genetlink family’s multicast port.
+syncd/SAI implementations can use one of the following methods to create the genetlink interface:

-3. Use sai_create_hostif_fn() to let SAI driver know of SAI_HOST_INTERFACE_TYPE_GENETLINK interface associated with generic netlink family (SAI_HOST_INTERFACE_ATTR_NAME) and mulsticast group id (SAI_HOSTIF_ATTR_GENETLINK_PORT_ID)
+1. As part of syncd/SAI driver init, a driver based on the standard psample driver (genetlink family ="psample" and multicast group "packets") may be installed which would create the genetlink.
+In this case the sai_create_hostif_fn() determines that the genetlink interface is already created and merely associates the sai_host_if to the genetlink.

-4. Use sai_create_hostif_table_entry_fn() to map SAI_HOSTIF_TRAP_TYPE_SAMPLEPACKET to sai_host_if
+2. The genetlink interface may alternatively be created during the call to sai_create_hostif_fn().

 #### Changes in SAI to support the GENETLINK host interface